Luux/ARBSMapDo/README.md

 ## Legal Disclaimer

-ARBSMapDo is a tool that allows downloading Custom Levels for the Game *Beat Saber* developed by *Beat Games*.
+ARBSMapDo is a tool that helps filtering and downloading Custom Levels for the Game *Beat Saber* developed by *Beat Games*.
 The level information is accessed from both the scoresaber API and BeatSaver.
 The levels itself are user-generated content hosted on BeatSaver, which is where they are downloaded from as well.
 BeatSaver allows users to upload these levels and hosts them for other users to download.
 I am not affiliated with BeatSaver in any form, nor do I host user-generated content myself.
-Any potential copyright infringements have to be directly reported to BeatSaver via a DCMA request at https://beatsaver.com/legal/dmca
+Any potential copyright infringements have to be directly reported to BeatSaver via a DCMA request at https://beatsaver.com/legal/dmca as I am not responsible for any content hosted there.